-Keirunga Gardens: a Scenic Park With Historical Charm
+Keirunga Gardens: Discover the Scenic Park’s Historical Charm and Beauty

-• Keirunga Gardens, located in Havelock North, offers scenic views and well-maintained walking trails under mature oak trees.
+• Keirunga Gardens, situated in Havelock North, boasts breathtaking scenic views and well-kept walking trails beneath mature trees.

-• Recreational opportunities include a children's playground, mini-train rides, picnic areas, and a designated dog exercise space for family enjoyment.
+• Recreational amenities include a children’s playground, mini-train rides, picnic areas, and a designated off-lead dog exercise zone for family fun.

 Location and Accessibility

-When planning your visit, consider your transport options.
-If you're driving, there's a car park available, though it does close at night.
-Bicycles can be securely parked at designated stands, and you'll find public toilets throughout the gardens, also closed at night.
+For those driving, a car park is available near the entrance, though it closes at night.
+Cyclists can use designated bike stands, and public toilets are scattered throughout the gardens, also closed after hours.

-Navigating the gardens is straightforward.
-From the Havelock North shopping center, simply head south, turn right onto Tanner Street, and then left onto Puflett Road to reach the main entrance.
+From Havelock North’s shopping center, head south, turn right onto Tanner Street, then left onto Puflett Road to find the main entrance.
+This accessibility ensures Keirunga Gardens welcomes all visitors with ease.

 Historical Significance